underscoretype/typeface-strings/README.md

 `$ typestring myfont.ufo samplesstrings.txt -s -w 5000`

 *The -s flag (only available in conjunction with at least a -w parameter) will allow you to also match word combination or partial sentences.
 Note that this works best if your text sample is a natural text, not a dictionary*

+**Case to uppercase or lowercase**

+`$ typestrings myfont.ufo lowercase-samplestrings.txt -uc`

+*The -uc flag transforms all words to uppercase (or -lc for lowercase, respectively) before doing any calculations*

 **Retrieve all words that made up of the passed in characters**